 - Our runways can accommodate any size of aircraft

-- The Antonov 225, the world’s largest cargo carrier, has used EIA on several occasions
+- The Antonov 225, the world’s largest cargo carrier, has used YEG on several occasions

 - No restrictions on aircraft weight and passenger loads